Cheap Tips For Removing Love Bugs From Your Automobile

 It's that season again, y'all.
 Yep, love bug season!

-Unless you’re a dang over-achiever, your ride is plastered with dead love bugs.
-If you’ve lived in south Louisiana for any amount of time, you know how much of a pain it is to remove these pests from your car’s paint and grill.
+If you've lived in south Louisiana for any amount of time, you know how much of a pain it is to remove these pests from your car's paint and grill.

 How can you safely and cheaply remove love bugs from your ride's paint or grill without doing damage?
 Well, a quick search of the internet reveals several low cost options.
 Here are some that I've come across.